Free AI Visibility + Awareness score

 Recommended split: 70% SEO / 30% AEO

 At this stage, you need foundational organic visibility.
-SEO builds the basic web presence, content library, and domain authority that also benefits AEO long-term.
-But dedicating 30% to AEO from the start is critical because:
+SEO builds the web presence, content library, and domain authority that AEO also depends on.
+But starting with 30% on AEO matters because:

-- The AEO foundations you build now (structured data, entity clarity, crawler access) compound over time
+• The foundations you build now (structured data, entity clarity, crawler access) compound over time

-- Early AI citations create momentum — once a model “knows” your brand, it’s easier to maintain presence than to build it from zero
+• Early AI citations create momentum.
+Once a model knows your brand, maintaining presence is easier than building it from scratch

-- Technical AEO work (robots.txt, Schema.org, llms.txt) is relatively inexpensive and creates lasting value
+• Technical AEO work (robots.txt, Schema.org, llms.txt) is cheap and creates lasting value

-Where to spend the AEO budget: Technical foundations (robots.txt, Schema.org, llms.txt), content restructuring for AI readability, initial entity optimization.
+Where to spend the AEO budget: Technical foundations, content restructuring for AI readability, initial entity optimization.

 Recommended split: 50% SEO / 50% AEO

-Your SEO foundation should be solid by this point.
-It’s time to aggressively build AI visibility as a parallel channel.
-At this stage, you’re competing directly for consideration in AI-assisted vendor evaluations.
+Your SEO foundation should be solid by now.
+This is the stage to build AI visibility as a parallel channel.
+You’re competing directly for consideration in AI-assisted vendor evaluations.

-Where to spend the AEO budget: Comprehensive AI visibility audits, entity authority building, citation-optimized content production, knowledge graph optimization, competitive monitoring.
-Read about our full service offering for this stage.
+Where to spend the AEO budget: AI visibility audits, entity authority building, citation-optimized content, knowledge graph optimization, competitive monitoring.
+See our full service offering for this stage.

 Enterprise or market-leader companies (50M+ ARR)